MasterJayanX/pmfow/README.md

 - An internet connection

 **Recommended requirements**
-- A Pentium or better CPU.
+- A Pentium 4 or better CPU (32-bit) / A Core 2 Duo or better CPU (64-bit).
 - 512 MB of RAM (needed to run versions of Windows newer than XP) or enough RAM to use a web browser.
 - At least 300 MB of storage available
 - A good internet connection (good enough to download somewhat large files).

 ### Software requirements
-pmfow will run in most versions of Windows from Windows 2000 onwards.
+pmfow will run in most versions of Windows from Windows XP onwards.
 Note: some versions of Windows might require you to download [this update](https://support.microsoft.com/en-us/topic/update-for-universal-c-runtime-in-windows-c0514201-7fe6-95a3-b0a5-287930f3560c).

 **This is the list of fully supported versions:**